As police in Idaho faced mounting criticism, investigators worked meticulously behind the scenes to nab a suspect - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Dakin Andone, Elizabeth Joseph, Veronica Miracle, Stephanie Becker, John Miller, Jason Kravarik, Kevin Flower and Lauren del Valle contributed to this report.
+CNN’s Emma Tucker, Dakin Andone, Elizabeth Joseph, Veronica Miracle, Stephanie Becker, John Miller, Jason Kravarik, Kevin Flower and Lauren del Valle contributed to this report.